Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.Change"></a>

 ### Change
+Deprecated: use Attribute

 Change defines a field-value pair.

-Note: deprecated (use Attribute)

 | Field | Type | Label | Description |